 HYDRATE, HYDRATE, HYDRATE!

-Eat a healthy breakfast and hydrate well (we're talking water and/or supplement with herbal teas) throughout your day leading up to your evening party and eat light; perhaps only vegetables.
+Eat a healthy breakfast and hydrate well (we're talking water and/or supplement with herbal teas) throughout your day leading up to your evening event and eat light, perhaps only vegetables or broth.

 If your plan is to indulge, opt to fast for the day (unless you're diabetic, or have any other serious medical condition) and save your eating for the party.
 It's not something you would normally do, but because it's a few and far between practice, it's not a bad idea.
 This helps you to keep your calories in check and balance your overall calorie intake, especially if you already know ahead of time that you're going to indulge.
 Drink water (flavoured with lemon, cucumber, etc.) or green and herbal tea throughout your day, and if you feel some serious hunger coming on, munch on vegetables such as broccoli or celery.

-DO NOT WEAR ELASTIC WAISTBAND PANTS OR YOUR "FAT PANTS!"
+DO NOT WEAR ELASTIC WAISTBANDS OR YOUR "FAT PANTS!"
 This practice just encourages an unhealthy amount of limitless eating and you will be unhappy with yourself after-the-fact.
 Remind yourself that you will have the opportunity to eat those beloved treats or your favourite food again and instead, try to practice moderation.
 Telling yourself that it's the last time you will eat your unhealthy food of choice will only encourage you to eat more of it and it is not realistic.
 Wear fitted clothing and this will help discourage overindulging.